US STOCKS-Wall St cheered by vaccine roll-out, mega M&A activity

 The inoculations are seen as pivotal toward ultimately halting the COVID-19 pandemic, which has claimed more than a million lives around the world and brought economic activity to a halt.

-"There is no question the market is very optimistic about the vaccines finally being delivered," said Thomas Hayes, managing member at Great Hill Capital Llc in New York.
+Consumer discretionary stocks .SPLRCD were among the best performing sectors on the S&P 500 on Monday, while travel and leisure stocks, which are among the worst hit by the virus outbreak, also gained.

-Cruise operators Carnival Corp CCL.N and Royal Caribbean Cruises RCL.N rose 4.1% and 0.5%, respectively, while stocks of major airline operators added between 0.7% and 3.1%, with American Airlines Group AAL.O leading gains.
+Cruise operator Carnival Corp CCL.N rose 0.8%, while American Airlines Group AAL.O added 0.3%.

-Travel and leisure stocks are the worst hit by restrictions on movement due to the virus outbreak, and have reacted positively to any vaccine-related news.
+Uncertainty over more fiscal stimulus had cut short a recent rally in U.S. stocks, after the Senate last week approved a one-week extension of federal funding to avoid a government shutdown and to provide more time for negotiations on coronavirus relief and an overarching spending bill.

-Healthcare stocks .SPXHC were among the best performing S&P 500 sectors on Monday.
+"Equities have performed very strongly in what has been a very difficult economic environment ... there is some vulnerability there if the market concludes that fiscal support is at its end," Eric Winograd, senior economist at AllianceBernstein told the Reuters Global Market Forum.

-U.S. stocks had rallied through the past few weeks, with the S&P 500 touching a series of record highs as markets bet on the swift approval and roll-out of a vaccine.
+Focus was also on early voting in a pair of U.S. Senate races in Georgia that will determine control of the chamber and heavily influence lawmaking.

-But uncertainty over more fiscal stimulus had stifled gains, after the Senate last week approved a one-week extension of federal funding to avoid a government shutdown and to provide more time for negotiations on coronavirus relief and an overarching spending bill.
+E-commerce company Alibaba Group Holding Ltd BABA.N shed 2.6% after China warned its internet majors of more anti-trust scrutiny, slapped fines and announced probes into deals involving Alibaba and Tencent Holdings Ltd 0700.HK.

-Shares of delivery firms FedEx Corp FDX.N and United Parcel Service Inc UPS.N, which are leading the vaccine distribution project, rose 1.7% and 1.3%, respectively.
+Electric-car maker Tesla Inc TSLA.O rose 4% as anticipation of the firm's addition to the S&P 500 benchmark next week offset a report of production delays.

-Among other movers, ecommerce company Alibaba Group Holding Ltd BABA.N shed 2.5% after China warned its internet majors of more anti-trust scrutiny, slapped fines and announced probes into deals involving Alibaba and Tencent Holdings Ltd 0700.HK.
+Walt Disney Co DIS.N fell about 2.7% after rallying on Friday and was the biggest drag on the Dow after BMO Capital Markets downgraded the stock.

-The S&P index recorded 20 new 52-week highs and no new low, while the Nasdaq recorded 152 new highs and five new lows.
+The S&P index recorded 25 new 52-week highs and no new low, while the Nasdaq recorded 196 new highs and 11 new lows.

-(Reporting by Ambar Warrick and Shreyashi Sanyal in Bengaluru; Editing by Shounak Dasgupta)
+(Reporting by Ambar Warrick and Shreyashi Sanyal in Bengaluru; Additional reporting by Lisa Pauline Mattackal; Editing by Shounak Dasgupta)

 ((Ambar.Warrick@thomsonreuters.com; +91-80-6182-2837; Reuters Messaging: ambar.warrick.thomsonreuters.com@reuters.net; Twitter: @AmbarWarrick))